 Campana Brothers were founded in 1984, São Paulo – Brazil, by the brothers Fernando and Humberto, and since then the studio is recognised for its furniture design and intriguing products.
 Nowadays, the studio operates in the areas of architecture, landscape, scenography, fashion as well as special projects and commissions.

-On its 35th anniversary, the studio was internationally acknowledged as pioneers of disruptive design, which led them to create a ground-breaking language in their field.
-Proudly rooted in Brazilian culture and traditions, Campana Brothers‘ work carries universal values in its core – such as freedom and human dignity, through the search of one’s identity from life experiences.
+On its 35th anniversary, the studio was internationally acknowledged as a pioneer of disruptive design, which led them to create a ground-breaking language in their field.
+Proudly rooted in Brazilian culture and traditions, Campana Brothers’ work carries universal values at its core – such as freedom and human dignity, through the search of one’s identity from life experiences.

 A staple in many of the Campana Brothers creations, bamboo, one of the most sustainable materials today, lends itself to a wide array of applications, from resistant structures in furniture to light decorative objects. with very little interference to the original shape, respecting its natural state.

 Fernando and Humberto Campana have shaped a unique and surprising way of representing the world around them.
 Their combined curiosity for reusing mundane or discarded materials and increasing attention to unusual methods of upholstery—the stuffing, cushions, fabric, and other materials used to upholster furniture— eventually led the designers to experiment with masses of discarded cloth, including rubber and carpeting, the plush toys from their childhood, and the traditional fabric dolls made in Esperança—a small town in Northeastern Brazil.